Anglican Diocese of the Upper Midwest: Sexual Abuse and Mishandling Allegations

 In 2019, a lay leader at the church of Christ Our Light in Big Rock, Illinois, Mark Rivera, was charged with two felony counts of criminal sexual assault of a minor and predatory abuse.
 10 survivors came forward to report Rivera to the diocese, which only acknowledged some of the allegations.
-In 2021, Bishop Ruch took a leave of absence after admitting he had made a "regrettable error" and for an impartial investigation after it was found that he mishandled the allegations of sexual abuse, and failed to inform the members of his diocese about the allegations.
-The response to the investigation is divided, with some coming out in support of the bishop, while others question the transparency of the investigation.
+In 2021, Bishop Ruch took a leave of absence after admitting he had made a "regrettable error" after it was found that he mishandled the allegations of sexual abuse, and failed to inform the members of his diocese about the allegations.

+Ruch's mishandling of the allegations provoked not one but two parallel investigations — one into the accusations against Rivera and the diocese's response and another into allegations that Ruch and other Anglican Church in North America leaders had created a culture of coercion and control in the Diocese of the Upper Midwest.